PRODYNA/go-training/02-Variables-And-Types/03-Types/03_Integers/Integer.md

 ## bytes

-Go has an alias named "byte" witch is of the type "uint8"
+Go has an alias named "byte" which is of the type "uint8"